Mia Boyka: Controversy

-In 2024, she was a contestant on the Russian version of The Masked Singer.
-In September, she drew public attention and outrage after she posted a Tiktok video of herself humiliating a little girl (who happened to be a quadrober) at a concert in Nadym and inciting the audience to boo the lost eight-year-old to tears.
+In September 2024, she drew public attention and outrage after she posted a TikTok video of herself humiliating a little girl who was a quadrober at a concert in Nadym and inciting the audience to boo the lost eight-year-old to tears.
 After fans and child safety authorities scolded the singer for this, she avoided a scheduled public meeting with fans who had been waiting to see her, instead sneaking out a fire exit.